 In order to achieve this, we have introduced a number of measures and procedures across the company and we continue to appraise the Government’s guidance on delivering home care during this time, to ensure the safety of both our clients and our key worker caregivers.

 The measures and procedures include operating with best practises in the use of Personal Protection Equipment (PPE), social distancing and robust infection control and hygiene measures which our caregivers are strictly following.

 For the majority of those who will get the illness, we know the symptoms will be quite mild, like a cold or the flu, however the virus poses a significant risk to those with underlying health conditions, such as respiratory conditions or compromised immune systems.
 We would encourage people who feel they are at risk to be especially careful in following public health guidelines.
 Of course, anyone with immediate health concerns should contact NHS 111.

 Self-isolation of staff

-All staff have been informed of the current available guidance in respect of potential self-isolation
+All staff have been informed of the most up to date guidance in respect of potential self-isolation.
+Specifically:

 Social distancing and Shielding

 The UK government have provided clear guidelines on the necessary social distancing measures required to prevent the further spread of coronavirus.
 Care staff are considered key workers during this time, and as such, all of our staff have been provided with regular information regarding best practice in relation to working and social distancing.